Miss Universe Nepal 2020

+Miss Universe Nepal 2020, was organized by Umanga Creation Pvt.
+Ltd. held on 30 December 2020 at Kathmandu Marriott Hotel.
+Nagma Shrestha crowned Anshika Sharma as Miss Universe Nepal 2020 to represent Nepal in Miss Universe 2020.

 The winner of Miss Universe Nepal 2020 received NPR Rs.
-1,000,000 as prize for winning the title as well as full support from the Miss Universe Nepal Organisation for her chosen advocacy.
+1,000,000 as prize for winning the title as well as full support from the Umanga Creation Pvt.
+Ltd. for her chosen advocacy.